 BTO’s clients cover a wide and representative range of charities, from large national corporations to much smaller charity bodies and voluntary organisations.
 When acting for our charity clients in any matter, whether contract, property, regulatory, litigation or employment law, we address charity law issues as they arise.
 At each stage, we provide insightful recommendations and will make you aware of any implications to your organisation.

-Marion Davis, Associate and accredited specialist in charity law email@example.com
+Marion Davis, Senior Associate and accredited specialist in charity law email@example.com

 Patrice Fabien, Partner firstname.lastname@example.org